rbuskens/spinnaker.github.io/documentation/collab_dev.md

 lang: en
 ---

-* Table of contents.
-This line is required to start the list.
-{:toc}

 # On Collaborative Development

 Spinnaker is open source, but many of the people working on it do so